clopez/webkit-testhunter/README.md

     there are no test results for them)

-# Hunt the results of a test
+# Check history of past results for a test

 * Typical usage: